cinghie/wordpress-starter-pack/wp-content/plugins/google-site-kit/readme.txt

 Please create a new topic on our [WordPress.org support forum](https://wordpress.org/support/plugin/google-site-kit/).
 Be sure to follow the [support forum guidelines](https://wordpress.org/support/guidelines/) when posting.

 == Changelog ==

+= 1.94.0 =

+**Enhanced**

+* Only register the Key Metrics widgets when the userInput feature flag is enabled.
+See [#6519](https://github.com/google/site-kit-wp/issues/6519).
+* Update text on copy to clipboard buttons with informative feedback when pressed.
+See [#6391](https://github.com/google/site-kit-wp/issues/6391).
+* Implement `getAnalyticsConfigByMeasurementIDs` selector to look up GA4 account, property, and web data stream based on a set of measurement IDs.
+See [#6372](https://github.com/google/site-kit-wp/issues/6372).
+* Add `getReport` selector for Google Analytics 4.
+See [#6173](https://github.com/google/site-kit-wp/issues/6173).
+* Determine Google Tag settings when configuring Analytics.
+See [#6081](https://github.com/google/site-kit-wp/issues/6081).
+* Simplify User Input completion-related behavior.
+See [#5900](https://github.com/google/site-kit-wp/issues/5900).
+* Update the user menu to display Google account details.
+See [#5775](https://github.com/google/site-kit-wp/issues/5775).
+* Improve loading of setup/settings views when an existing tag is present.
+See [#5426](https://github.com/google/site-kit-wp/issues/5426).

+**Fixed**

+* Fix the dismissal behavior of the auto-update CTA to be permanent.
+See [#6545](https://github.com/google/site-kit-wp/issues/6545).
+* Fix potential errors raised when the `mbstring` PHP extension is not loaded.
+See [#6524](https://github.com/google/site-kit-wp/issues/6524).
+* Fix console error appearing in Admin Settings when User Input feature flag is enabled but Analytics is disconnected.
+See [#6488](https://github.com/google/site-kit-wp/issues/6488).
+* Fix bug that caused Tag Manager settings screen to be stuck in a "loading" state.
+See [#6464](https://github.com/google/site-kit-wp/issues/6464).
+* Fix key metrics preview loading issue on the admin settings page.
+See [#6428](https://github.com/google/site-kit-wp/issues/6428).

+= 1.93.0 =

+**Enhanced**

+* Conditionally render Google charts on non-Site Kit screens to avoid conflicts.
+See [#6439](https://github.com/google/site-kit-wp/issues/6439).
+* Add a new endpoint for the Analytics 4 module to list conversion events.
+See [#6348](https://github.com/google/site-kit-wp/issues/6348).
+* Update type scale and color tokens to match GM2+ design.
+See [#6328](https://github.com/google/site-kit-wp/issues/6328).
+* Update the in-progress state when submitting User Input answers.
+See [#6323](https://github.com/google/site-kit-wp/issues/6323).
+* Create REST endpoints to store and fetch user-selected Key Metrics settings.
+See [#6256](https://github.com/google/site-kit-wp/issues/6256).
+* Remove admin-wide base JS.
+See [#6250](https://github.com/google/site-kit-wp/issues/6250).
+* Enhance web storage clearing to only remove Site Kit items.
+See [#6237](https://github.com/google/site-kit-wp/issues/6237).
+* Add `GET:report` datapoint for Google Analytics 4.
+See [#6172](https://github.com/google/site-kit-wp/issues/6172).
+* Reduce code complexity in `GoogleChart` component.
+See [#6029](https://github.com/google/site-kit-wp/issues/6029).
+* Prevent the "Set up Google Analytics 4..."
+Tooltip from overlapping the header on page scroll.
+See [#5938](https://github.com/google/site-kit-wp/issues/5938).
+* Implement new inline edit answer interface for User Input settings.
+See [#5897](https://github.com/google/site-kit-wp/issues/5897).
+* Add notification to prompt users to enable auto-updates.
+See [#5853](https://github.com/google/site-kit-wp/issues/5853).
+* Simplify experience when additional scopes are required to view the dashboard.
+See [#5497](https://github.com/google/site-kit-wp/issues/5497).

+**Fixed**

+* Skip outputting measurement ID specific Google Analytics disabling script when no measurement ID is configured.
+See [#6364](https://github.com/google/site-kit-wp/issues/6364).
+* Fix incorrect redirects for sites with internationalized domain names.
+See [#5868](https://github.com/google/site-kit-wp/issues/5868).

+= 1.92.0 =

+**Enhanced**

+* Restore Unique Visitors chart on WP Dashboard widget.
+See [#6355](https://github.com/google/site-kit-wp/issues/6355).
+* Improve error handling in Google charts to avoid crashing the dashboard.
+See [#6346](https://github.com/google/site-kit-wp/issues/6346).
+* Enhance isolation of client-side storage between user sessions.
+See [#6240](https://github.com/google/site-kit-wp/issues/6240).
+* Remove the Idea Hub experimental feature.
+See [#6235](https://github.com/google/site-kit-wp/issues/6235).
+* Preload `user-input-settings` REST route.
+See [#6233](https://github.com/google/site-kit-wp/issues/6233).
+* Only fetch server notifications if none have been received yet.
+See [#6163](https://github.com/google/site-kit-wp/issues/6163).
+* Disable "How to improve" CTA on PageSpeed widget while re-running test.
+See [#6106](https://github.com/google/site-kit-wp/issues/6106).
+* Use the configured Google Tag ID for the Analytics 4 snippet if present.
+See [#6080](https://github.com/google/site-kit-wp/issues/6080).
+* Implement selectors and associated logic for looking up Google Tag containers and destinations.
+See [#6079](https://github.com/google/site-kit-wp/issues/6079).
+* Add Google Tag container lookup and destinations list datapoints.
+See [#6078](https://github.com/google/site-kit-wp/issues/6078).
+* Update styling of User Input Settings on the Admin Settings tab.
+See [#5896](https://github.com/google/site-kit-wp/issues/5896).
+* Improve the User Input review screen and editing interface in Settings.
+See [#5891](https://github.com/google/site-kit-wp/issues/5891).
+* Remove Google Analytics 4 Alpha API availability conditions and fallbacks.
+See [#5575](https://github.com/google/site-kit-wp/issues/5575).
+* Add a Material 3, web components `Checkbox` component to the codebase.
+See [#5190](https://github.com/google/site-kit-wp/issues/5190).
+* Improve error messages when encountering an internal server error in WordPress.
+See [#4997](https://github.com/google/site-kit-wp/issues/4997).

+**Changed**

+* Upgrade `@wordpress/data` to 4.23.0, `react` and `react-dom` to 16.14.0.
+See [#1769](https://github.com/google/site-kit-wp/issues/1769).

+**Fixed**

+* Fix the formatting of Bounce Rate on the single page dashboard to always be a percentage.
+See [#5506](https://github.com/google/site-kit-wp/issues/5506).
+* Fix Site Kit logo being cut-off on Samsung Galaxy S22 and other similarly-sized phones.
+See [#5436](https://github.com/google/site-kit-wp/issues/5436).
+* Fix various PHP deprecation notices on PHP 8.1.
+See [#5110](https://github.com/google/site-kit-wp/issues/5110).

 = 1.90.1 =